BerndHagen/Medio-Universal-Downloader/README.md

 - Experience points and current level
 - Total megabytes downloaded
 - Total number of audio and video files downloaded
-- Download history such as titles and dates
+- Download history such as titles and dates (**only if “Track and save downloads in history” is enabled in Advanced Settings**)
 - Remaining downloads for trial license users
 - Current license status (Basic, Premium or Ultimate)